-Thanks for visiting our dedicated Lord Mayors Show page – Being a part of this iconic and major London event was a fantastic opportunity for us to mark our 150th year in 2016, raise our profile and in turn HIV awareness.
+Mildmay was delighted to be a part of The Lord Mayors Show in 2016.
+Being a part of this iconic and major London event was a fantastic opportunity for us to mark our 150th year in 2016, raise our profile and in turn HIV awareness.

 Linda Robson ( Birds of a Feather/ lose Women) joined Mildmay staff and volunteers in the parade.
-Diversity Choir entertained the crowds, making this the first time a live choir has ever performed aboard a float.
-This was a year of firsts!
-The first year Mildmay has ever been in the Lord Mayors Show and the first time an HIV charity has ever taken part.
+Diversity Choir entertained the crowds with a fantastic medley of songs.
+This was the first year Mildmay has ever taken part in the Lord Mayors Show and the first time an HIV charity has ever taken part.

 “What an incredible day it was, the atmosphere was electric and the rain did not dampen our spirits one bit!
 Linda did so much to help let people know about our work for people with HIV associated brain impairment, raise HIV awareness and in turn help to fight stigma.
 She was an absolute star and even travelled to the show by motorbike to make sure she was with us in plenty of time.
 There are no words to express not only how grateful we are to Linda but how impressed we were with her passion and dedication for our work.
 Mildmay at The Lord Mayors Show was a day to remember!”
 Kerry Reeves-Kneip Fundraising Director Mildmay